Gonorrhea - Medical Condition

 Gonorrhea is one of the most common sexually transmitted infections in North America.
 Gonorrhea is caused by the bacterium Neisseria gonorrhoeae.
 The infection can affect mucous linings in the vagina, cervix, penis, rectum, throat, and eyes.
 In rare cases, it can affect other parts of the body.

 People having sex without the use of condoms are more likely to acquire this infection, as are people who have multiple sexual partners.
+Many people with gonorrhea have other sexually transmitted diseases, such as chlamydia, HIV, or syphilis.

 Gonorrhea is almost always sexually transmitted and is most easily passed on during unprotected sex.
 Genital sex with an infected person will cause gonorrhea of the genitals.
 Likewise, anal sex with an infected person can transmit gonorrhea to the rectum and oral sex can cause gonorrhea of the throat.
 Gonorrheal eye infections are usually found in infants who have picked it up in the birth canal, but adults may get eye infections if they touch the infected area and then rub their eyes.